elsayed-lab/utr_analysis/README.md

       --num-threads NUM_THREADS
                             Number of threads to use (default=4).

-### Input reads directory structure
+### Input read filename requirements

-In order for the UTR analysis pipeline to detect individual samples, input reads are currently required to reside in separate directories.
-Further, each input sample file must include the pair-end read number (e.g. "_1" or "_R1") and a the file extension ".fastq" in all lower-case.
+Each input sample file must include the pair-end read number (e.g. "_1" or "_R1") and a the file extension ".fastq" in all lower-case.
 Optionally, the files may be gzip-compressed with the file extension ".fastq.gz".

 For example, a valid directory structure may look like:

-    ├── sample01
+    ├── dir01
     │   ├── rnaseq_sample01_1.fastq
     │   └── rnaseq_sample01_2.fastq
+    ├── dir02
+    │   ├── rnaseq_sample02_1.fastq
+    │   └── rnaseq_sample02_2.fastq
-    └── sample02
+    └── etc

+or:

+    ─ samples
+            ├── rnaseq_sample01_1.fastq
+            ├── rnaseq_sample01_2.fastq
             ├── rnaseq_sample02_1.fastq
+            ├── rnaseq_sample02_2.fastq
-        └── rnaseq_sample02_2.fastq
+            └── etc

-You can use whatever sample naming convention you prefer, but for consistency, it is recommended that you use the same naming conventions for the sub-directories and the identifiers within each of the filenames.

 ### Example 1